Cardiac AmyloidosisSymptoms, Doctors, Treatments, Advances & More

 Cleveland Clinic Main Campus

-Mazen Hanna is a Cardiologist in Cleveland, Ohio.
-Dr. Hanna has been practicing medicine for over 33 years and is rated as an Elite provider by MediFind in the treatment of Cardiac Amyloidosis.
-His top areas of expertise are Cardiac Amyloidosis, Transthyretin Amyloid Cardiomyopathy, Primary Amyloidosis, Heart Transplant, and Tenotomy.
+Mazen Hanna is a Cardiologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 33 years.
+Dr. Hanna is rated as an Elite provider by MediFind in the treatment of Cardiac Amyloidosis.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Cardiac Amyloidosis, Transthyretin Amyloid Cardiomyopathy, Primary Amyloidosis, Heart Transplant, and Tenotomy.

 Brigham And Women's Hospital

-Rodney Falk is a Cardiologist in Boston,, Massachusetts.
+Rodney Falk is a Cardiologist practicing medicine in Boston,, Massachusetts.
 Dr. Falk is rated as an Elite provider by MediFind in the treatment of Cardiac Amyloidosis.
-His top areas of expertise are Cardiac Amyloidosis, Primary Amyloidosis, Transthyretin Amyloidosis, Heart Transplant, and Cardiac Ablation.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Cardiac Amyloidosis, Primary Amyloidosis, Transthyretin Amyloidosis, Heart Transplant, and Cardiac Ablation.

-Jeremy Slivnick is a Cardiologist in Chicago, Illinois.
-Dr. Slivnick is rated as an Elite provider by MediFind in the treatment of Cardiac Amyloidosis.
-His top areas of expertise are Cardiac Amyloidosis, Primary Amyloidosis, Cardiomyopathy, Heart Failure, and Tissue Biopsy.
+Frederick Ruberg is a Cardiologist practicing medicine in Boston, Massachusetts.
+Dr. Ruberg is rated as an Elite provider by MediFind in the treatment of Cardiac Amyloidosis.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Primary Amyloidosis, Cardiac Amyloidosis, Transthyretin Amyloid Cardiomyopathy, Heart Transplant, and Cardiac Ablation.

 In the past, cardiac amyloidosis was thought to be an untreatable and rapidly fatal disease.
 However, the field is changing rapidly.
 Different types of amyloidosis can affect the heart in different ways.
 Some types are more severe than others.
 Many people can now expect to survive and experience a good quality of life for several years after diagnosis.